ygorbunkov/datatables-multiple-criteria-filter/README.md

 	    <link rel="stylesheet" type="text/css" href="css/mFilter.css">
 	  </head>

-Custom SVG-icons placed in /img directory also should be included for all interface elements rendered correctly.
+Custom SVG-icons placed in /img directory also should be included for all interface elements rendered properly.